DeFiCh/defichain.com/content/learn/run-a-masternode.en.md

     hero:
       name: hero
       headline: Run a DeFiChain masternode
-      subhead: How to run a Defichain masternode on Linux/Mac OS
+      subhead: How to run a Defichain masternode on Linux/Mac OS.
 ---

 ## Introduction